mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/monitoring/index.md

               interval: 30s
 ```

-To apply these changes to your Konvoy cluster run:
+To apply these changes to your Konvoy cluster, run:

 ```bash
 konvoy deploy addons